MODARTT ORGANTEQ - User Manual

 Clicking on the upper right button opens a menu where you can:

-• select an other MIDI mapping
+• select another MIDI mapping

 • Save or Save as... your MIDI mapping configuration (both Action and Keyboard)